RMLoureiro/MOBS/simulator/README.md

 - [Algorand](/simulator/protocols/algorand) contains an implementation of the Algorand Agreement protocol, with some simplifications to cryptography operations, as an example for a Proof of Stake protocol.

+- [Tenderbake](/simulator/protocols/tenderbake) contains an implementation of the Tenderbake protocol, with some simplifications to cryptography operations.

 ## Simulator Abstractions

 The [abstractions directory](/simulator/abstractions) contains abstractions for some common operations used in these protocols:

 - ```network``` - contains abstractions for sending messages between nodes.
-It is important to note that, since blocks don't have negligible size, every time a block is successfully sent by a node, that node receives a ```timeout``` event with label ```"message_sent"```.
-A user can choose to ignore this event, but it plays an important role when we want to model that a node cannot use its entire bandwidth for each block being sent, when sending multiple blocks to its neighbors.
-An example of the usage of this event can be seen in [bitcoin.ml](/simulator/impl/bitcoin.ml).
+Also offers an abstraction for gossip, that significantly reduces the amount of events processed during the simulation, at the cost of some precision.
+If a user is not using the abstraction, by default the network computes message arrival times with consideration of bandwidth limits, and keeps track of metrics such as number of messages exchanged and megabytes exchanged.
 - ```pow``` - defines an abstraction to begin and to stop minting.
 Essentially uses the hashing power of a node and the difficulty of a block to make an estimate of how long it takes to find the hash, and adds that event to the queue.
 If the node stops minting before the event is processed, it will get removed from the event queue.
-- ```pos``` - contains an abstraction for committee selection based on stakes.
+- ```pos``` - contains an abstraction for committee selection based on stakes (stake-based sortition).
 Using these abstractions lead to the role of a node to be displayed in the [GUI](/visualizer).
-- ```timer``` - contains an abstraction for scheduling a ```timeout``` event for a node.
+- ```timer``` - contains an abstraction for scheduling ```timeout``` events for a node.

 ## Simulator Parameterization